guitarfreak/guitarfreak.github.io/index.md

 * Save screenshots.
 * Two geometry types: spheres and boxes.

+Written in C++.
 Runs on Windows 32bit and 64bit starting with Windows XP.
 It uses Freetype to render fonts and stb_image/stb_image_write to read/write images.
 Lines of Code: 12.6K.